loveday515/loveday-blog/README.md

 # loveday-blog
-Blog built with Flask with admin and CRUD functionalities, You can also preview with this link https://loveday-blog.herokuapp.com/
+Blog built with Flask and Bootstrap with admin and CRUD functionalities, You can also preview with this link https://loveday-blog.herokuapp.com/